BlinkID/blinkid-ios/README.md

 ## How to get started

-- [Download BlinkID SDK](https://github.com/BlinkID/blinkid-ios/archive/master.zip) and try out the included iOS sample apps
+- [Download BlinkID SDK](https://github.com/BlinkID/blinkid-ios/releases) and try out the included iOS sample apps (Download .zip or .tar.gz file starting with BlinkID.
+DO NOT download Source Code as GitHub does not fully support Git Large File Storage)
 - Read the ["Getting Started" guide](https://github.com/BlinkID/blinkid-ios/wiki/Getting-started) to integrate the SDK in your app(s)
 - [Generate](https://microblink.com/login?url=/customer/generatedemolicence) a **free demo license key** to start using the SDK in your app (registration required)
 - [Contact us](http://www.microblink.com) to get pricing info